tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 # Network Resource Slicing Membership

-A slice aggregate can span multiple parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch  across multiple domains administered by a provider.
+A slice aggregate can be instantiated over parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch across multiple domains administered by a provider.
 A slice policy topology may include all or a sub-set of the physical nodes and links of an IP/MPLS network; it may be comprised of dedicated and/or shared network resources (e.g., in terms of